Water-borne Diseases and You

 Salmonellosis

-• Symptoms: Diarrhea or bloody diarrhea, abdominal cramps, fever, vomiting
+• Symptoms: Diarrhoea or bloody diarrhoea, abdominal cramps, fever, vomiting

 • Severity: Mild to moderate